Oscar Wilde and the Two Bohemias

-Another highlight of his American tour was meeting a female firecracker in the form of Amy (later Aimée) Crocker both in San Francisco and Sacramento.
+Another highlight of the California leg of his American tour was meeting a female firecracker in the form of Amy (later Aimée) Crocker both in San Francisco and Sacramento.
 Amy met Oscar socially and he made a lasting impression on the teenage temptress, who even then shared his love of the arts and his proclivity to causing scenes and garnishing attention.
 She wrote about him in her memoirs:

 Oscar Wilde, who when he was not busy shocking England in that day, was a frequent visitor at my San Francisco home.
 I am aware of the gigantic structure of naughtiness which the world has hung around the neck of his memory, but I must say, if my timid and unimportant voice can whisper a defense… if he needs defending… that I found Mr. Wilde a charming gentleman, fascinating as much for his courtly manner to women as for the pungency of his wit.

 An incident?
 Yes, I can remember several.
 Here is one, amusing and quickly told.
 After a dinner given at my home in San Francisco, the other invited gentlemen decided that it would be an amusing thing to drink Mr. Wilde “under the table.”
 A deep and dark plan was laid.
 I was a party to it, although not an active one.
 The idea was that if he should relax his guard in drinking, he might reveal some of the things which had already caused scandal.